-Profit as disclosed in the Trust's financial statements includes unrealised and realised gains or losses in the fair value of investment properties as a result of the revaluation of the entire property portfolio every six months (see revaluations section in Our property portfolio) and property divestments.
+Profit, as disclosed in the Trust's financial statements, includes unrealised gains or losses in the fair value of investment properties as a result of the revaluation of the entire property portfolio every six months (see revaluations section in Our property portfolio).
 The unrealised revaluation gains or losses are recognised as undistributed income as part of unitholders' equity in the financial statements and do not affect the profit available for distribution to unitholders each period.

-For the year ended 30 June 2021, net profit was \$263.2 million, including \$149.2 million in gains in the fair value of investment properties.
-This compares with net profit last year of \$210.6 million which included gains of \$93.6 million in the fair value of investment properties.
+For the year ended 30 June 2022, net profit was \$486.6 million, including \$371.9 million in gains in the fair value of investment properties.
+This compares with net profit last year of \$263.2 million, which included gains of \$149.2 million in the fair value of investment properties.